singhvik/singhvik.github.io/_posts/2020-08-22-multistage-docker-builds.md

 tags: [docker]
 ---

-## What is a Multi-stage docker builds
+## What is a Multi-stage docker build

 Multi-stage build is a way of dividing dockerfile into stages or sections.
 Only the artifacts and steps from the final stage end up in the resulting docker image, thus optimizing the image.